KenKundert/avendesora/doc/overview.rst

     > avendesora browse virgin

+This can generally be done directly from your window manager, allowing your to open your account without needing to use a shell.
+In Gnome you can do so with Alt-F2 (Run Command).
+You can get the same functionality from other window managers by installing and assigning *dmenu* to a keyboard shortcut.

 The *discovery* field is used to recognize that this is the account to use when *Avendesora* is asked to login into the *virginamerica.com* site.
 Notice that several URLs are given to RecognizeURL(), this is necessary when the website